ILM Coach Training Programmes

 New for 2017

-We are also starting an ILM level 7 Supervision programme over 4 modules starting in Spring 2017.
+We are also starting an ILM level 7 Supervision programme over 4 modules starting in Summer 2017.
 This is an “accredited elective programme”, which means you have the option to attend the workshops without taking the qualification.
 The workshops hold the same content, the supervision only varies to the extent that if you take the qualification, you receive academic supervision.
 There are no assessments if you do not take the qualification.

 For further details please contact Fiona on 01786 821272 or Fiona@cfmconsulting.net